Table of Contents

 It’s an easy climb up through the canyon.
 The only thing you want to avoid is stepping into the stream.
 The further you snowshoe, the prettier it gets, especially as the canyon walls close in.
 You could easily do this tour in two hours.
 We took three hours but moved at a leisurely pace with a stop for hot chocolate.

-Sunshine Village Snowshoe Experience, Banff National Park
+1. Sunshine Village Snowshoe Experience

-This snowshoeing tour is short but it sure is sweet.
-The experience starts with a ride up the Standish Chairlift at Sunshine Village Ski Resort.
 From there you head off looking for fun – snowshoeing up and down hills and through a meadow or two.
 Throw in a little cliff jumping – just for fun.
 On clear days you can see Mount Assiniboine but even on snowy, low visibility days it’s a pretty winter wonderland.

 If you’ve got energy to burn, do the 12 km return snowshoe trip to the Ink Pots via Moose Meadow.
 With only 220 m of elevation gain you shouldn’t be breathing too hard.